 Of the 26 services we analyzed and reviewed, Nextiva is our favorite cloud-based phone system.
 They are an industry leader in unified communications and deliver an easy-to-use, affordable phone platform for any business.
-You can sign up right now for a seven-day free trial of Nextiva’s entry-level plan or continue reading for more information about the best cloud phone systems on the market today.
+You can sign up today or continue reading for more information about the best cloud-based phone systems on the market.

 Top Cloud-Based Phone Systems: Golden Eggs